Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 By adding a filter, we make it so only files that pass that filter will be shown and thus be selectable.
 This is useful when we want to limit file selection to only a certain type of files, for example, an image manipulation application would only allow loadable image files as the file type for an `Open...` dialog.

-We construct a `FileFilter` by first choosing a name.
+We construct a `FileFoilter` by first choosing a name.
 This string will be used as the title of the filter, which is shown in the `FileChooser`s drop-down:

 ```julia
 file_filter = FileFilter("*.jl")